-“This online program is the first of its kind for Lynchburg College and is ideal for students who have earned a qualified associate degree from a Virginia community college,” said Tyler Eccles, director of graduate/adult degree completion programs.
+“This online program is the first of its kind for University of Lynchburg and is ideal for students who have earned a qualified associate degree from a Virginia community college,” said Tyler Eccles, director of graduate/adult degree completion programs.
 “Students who have earned one of the eligible degrees with a GPA of 2.5 or higher are guaranteed admission through our articulation agreement with the Virginia Community College system,” he added.

 Students who live in states that are participants in the National Council for the State Authorization Reciprocity Agreements (NC-SARA) and have completed associate degrees or at least 12 hours of transferable college credit are also eligible to apply.